commonsensesoftware/more-rs-di/guide/src/guide/extensibility.md

 }
 ```

-The extensions will then look something like the following and applied to `ServiceCollection`.
+The extensions will then look something like the following and apply to `ServiceCollection`.

 #### di_ext.rs